k2view-academy/K2View-Academy/articles/38_bi_integration/07_moving_from_dev_to_prod.md

-**dev-prod.json** - a configuration file that describes the import / export structure (if doesn't exist, the file is created).
+**dev-prod.json** - a configuration file that describes the import / export structure (if it doesn't exist, the file is created).